dajneem23/DefiHackLabs/incidents/2025/MBUToken.md

-# The Mobius Token Exploit
+# The Mobius Token Exploit explanation
 The Mobius Token Exploit was a smart contract vulnerability that led to a loss of $2.15 million on Binance Smart Chain (BSC), caused by improper handling of token decimal precision in the contract’s logic.
 Here’s a breakdown of what happened:

 ⸻